Trees

 Grape Hyacinths

 Also known as Muscari.
 Choose a spot with well-drained soil in sun for this easy-care spring bulb.
 Naturalizes well.
 Just 6-8 inches tall.
 Both deer resistant and drought tolerant once established. $2.
-1 pot.
+Not available 2024.

 Irises